diem/dip/dips/dip-20.md

 and [DIP-2](https://github.com/diem/dip/blob/master/dips/dip-2.md).
 The
-Diem module defines the representation of Diem currencies, the set of operations that can be performed on Diem Coins (e.g., splitting, minting, burning) and their corresponding permissions, and the registration process of a Move type as representing a Diem currency.
+Diem module defines the representation of Diem currencies, the set of operations that can be performed on Diem Coins (e.g., minting, burning) and their corresponding permissions, and the registration process of a Move type as representing a Diem currency.
 Once a currency is registered it remains registered forever.